-Authorize the Department of Health and Human Services, Office of the Commissioner, to enter into sole source agreements with the vendors listed below to provide the services and activities to promote the health and well-being of refugees resettled in New Hampshire, in an amount not to exceed \$225,000, effective August 15, 2020 or upon date of Governor and Executive Council approval, whichever is later, through August 14, 2023.
+Authorize the Department of Health and Human Services, Office of the Commissioner, to amend existing Sole Source contracts with the vendors listed below for services and activities to promote the health and well-being of refugees resettled in New Hampshire, by increasing the total price limitation by \$9,375 from \$225,000 to \$234,375 and by extending the completion dates from August 14, 2023 to September 30, 2023 effective upon Governor and Council approval.
 100% Federal Funds.